Current Employment- University of New Hampshire Cooperative Extension

 - University of New Hampshire Cooperative Extension

-- Field Specialist in Community and Economic Development in Merrimack County, NH
+- Community and Economic Development Field Specialist for Merrimack County, NH

 - email: john.christ@unh.edu